 Fats come in multiple forms — both detrimental and beneficial — but the most common categorization of fats are unsaturated and saturated fats.
-To support long-term health and make the best dietary choices, it is recommended that you understand the differences between saturated and unsaturated fats and what foods contain each.
+To support long-term health and make the best dietary choices, it is recommended that you understand the difference between saturated and unsaturated fats and which foods contain each.

 What Is Saturated Fat?

 Tightly-packed fats that are solid at room temperature because they contain no double bonds in their chemical structures are known as saturated fats — because their structures contain as many hydrogen atoms as possible and they are "saturated" with hydrogen.
 Saturated fats are typically found in the following foods:

 - Meats, especially red meats like beef, but sometimes pork and poultry, as well